Kitware/SMQTK-Classifier/docs/classifier_interfaces.rst

 Classifier Interfaces
 ---------------------

-Here we list and briefly describe the high level algorithm interfaces which SMQTK-Classifier provides..
+Here we list and briefly describe the high level algorithm interfaces which SMQTK-Classifier provides.
 Some implementations will require additional dependencies that cannot be packaged with SMQTK-Classifier.